 The very fact that you want to learn about various cultural groups as a means to improving your nursing care practice is an important step in becoming culturally competent.
 Culturally competent nurses are those who make every effort to provide nursing care that is appropriate and consistent with the cultural values of their patients.

-According to Healthy People 2020, 33% of the U.S. population in 2008 identified themselves as belonging to minority racial or ethnic groups.
+According to the Census Bureau, by the year 2060, people identifying as minority racial or ethnic groups are estimated to make up 56 percent of the general population.
 Here are some tips for nursing care of these diverse population groups.

 Be aware of your own culture and biases